Sir Robert Cotton, 1st Baronet, of Connington: Role of family on the Cotton library

 On 12 September 1702, Sir John Cotton died.
 Prior to his death, Sir John Cotton had arranged for the Cotton library to be bought for the nation of England through acts of Parliament.
-The Library is considered one of the foundations of the British Museum, which consists of 958 manuscripts of the most prominent collection ever aggregated by an individual in Briton history.
+The Library, which is considered one of the foundations of the British Museum, consisted of 958 manuscripts, one of the most prominent collections ever aggregated by an individual in British history.
 If the library had not been sold to the nation, despite the wish of his grandfather Sir Robert Cotton, the library would have been taken over and inherited by Sir John Cotton's two grandsons, who, unlike the rest of the college-educated Cotton family, had been illiterate and put the library at risk of getting broken up and sold to different divisions within the family.